 Of course, visitors to Volterra today will scarcely be concerned with local political machinations.
 They marvel at the timeless quality inherent to this Tuscan gem, its cafes, restaurants and wine bars offer the perfect respite from a day’s sightseeing.
 And what sights – Volterra’s urban fabric has hardly changed since the Renaissance, its narrow streets invoke a thousand tales, while its food and wine are so incredible that we’re lost for words.
 But we can vouch for this fact – apathy is impossible in Volterra.
 Return time and again, and you still won’t feel you’ve seen it all.

 Gastronomy & Wine

 Italy’s leading lady is a born-and-bred gourmet.
-Be it slow food, coffee, pasta, a slice of panaforte, fine dining, panino in a gorgeous piazza or pizza at a street cart, Tuscany satisfies every gastronomic desire with style and panache.
-Born out of a desire to protect Tuscany’s formidable gastronomic heritage from globalization, Slow Food preserves local food traditions and gives a real insight into how much Tuscans prioritize and value their cuisine.
+Be it slow food, coffee, pasta, a slice of panforte, fine dining, panino in a gorgeous piazza or pizza at a street cart, Tuscany satisfies every gastronomic desire with style and panache.
+Born out of a desire to protect Tuscany’s formidable gastronomic heritage from globalization, Slow Food preserves local food traditions.
+It gives a real insight into how much Tuscans prioritize and value their cuisine.
 Created by wine writer Carlo Petrini, it works today in over 130 countries.
-The ethos is simple – rely on local resources rather than mass-produced food and culture; work to reduce pollution; and increasingly rely on sustainable development, such as organic farming.
-All hallmarks of great food, which is available in generous abundance in Volterra.
+The ethos is simple – rely on local resources rather than mass-produced food and culture; work to reduce pollution; and increasingly rely on sustainable development, such as organic farming—all hallmarks of great food, which is available in generous abundance in Volterra.

 This vast collection of Etruscan artifacts merits a full day’s exploration.
 It is one of Italy’s most impressive Etruscan collections – found locally, they include some 600 funeral urns carved mainly from alabaster and tufa.